MCAN Board

 Fred Davis (he/him/his) President, Medfield

 Fred Davis has been a leader in energy efficiency and climate action for over 40 years.
 His start was in residential retrofitting.
-In the 1980s he founded Fred Davis Corp. which then continuously drove adoption of ever-more-efficient lighting.
-Since 2013, they deployed 60,000 LED streetlights in 55 municipalities.
+In the 1980s, he founded Fred Davis Corp., which then continuously drove the adoption of ever-more-efficient lighting.
+Since 2013, they have deployed 60,000 LED streetlights in 55 municipalities.

 With experience spanning from the Energy Crisis to the Climate Emergency, Fred is a leading authority on rapidly transitioning communities to a low-carbon future.